 The local statistics for head and neck cancer are a real concern.
-There are over three times more cases in Liverpool than the national average and a large portion of head and neck cancers are difficult to treat because they are particularly resistant to radiotherapy.
+There are over three times more cases in some parts of Liverpool than the national average and a large portion of head and neck cancers are difficult to treat because they are particularly resistant to radiotherapy.
 This means that cancers have a greater chance of recurring so high doses of radiation are needed to destroy the tumour.

 Unfortunately, current treatments often lead to poor quality of life for the patient and are not always successful.
 I’m investigating whether a combination of radiotherapy and a targeted drug can improve the effectiveness of the radiotherapy so that dosage may be reduced and lead to a better quality of life for patients.

 These particular chemotherapy drugs are already in use for breast and ovarian cancer but also have the potential to be effective in making head and neck cancers more sensitive to radiation.

 In short, the project aims to provide vital information on why head and neck cancers are resistant to radiotherapy, which should lead to the use of drugs that are more effective and directed in order to produce fewer side effects using lower dosages of radiation.
 Data gathered by this project proposal may also allow clinicians in the future to predict which patients would respond well to this combination of radio and chemotherapy and in turn create a more personalised approach, something which is not available to patients at this time.

 From a personal point of view, it’s wonderful to have the chance to perform high quality research in the North West, which is my home.
 I grew up here and my family are here and like most families we have lost loved ones to cancer.
 It’s my greatest wish to put my skills and knowledge to good use and make a difference to cancer patients and those affected by cancer.